Andy Volpe -

 - Typically a Classroom or Auditorium setting (this also gives a good gauge as to the space requirements I need).

-- I also usually need a medium sized table, and require a secure changing area.
+- I also usually need a medium sized table, and request a secure changing area.

 Who / What is your Target Audience?

-- Anyone who has an interest in Ancient Rome, of the Roman Legions, and Military History.
-Even if you are not terribly interested in the period, but really want to learn more from a unique and engaging angle, I am happy to give a program to anyone who wants to book a presentation.
+- Anyone who has an interest - I am happy to give a program to anyone who wants to book a presentation.

 - Typically school grades from 5 to 12, Colleges, Universities, and Academies; usually having the emphasis from History and Classics classes and departments, but again, if the interest is there, I'm eager to provide.

-What [schools] have you been to / What is your experience?
+What [schools] have you been to / What is your experience / Credentials?

 - I am not listing any of the private locations (schools) I have been to on the website.
 If you require a list, please contact me.